-5 Phrases You Didn’t Know Came From Printing
+5 Phrases That Originated From Printing

 Commonly used phrases can have some very surprising origins, especially when the technology or cultural reference they came from are no longer in use.
 It makes you wonder which of today’s terms will make no sense to future generations.
 Check out the print related phrases below— they might surprise you!